ReFishRGB_JPG

 Re:Fish

-The Re:Fish project addresses the problem of plastic pollution and ghost fishing in the Central Baltic Sea, starting with Sweden, Finland and Estonia as pilot areas.
-Lost fishing gear, including fishing accessories, are present in all seas, lakes and streams where recreational fishing is carried out.
-Gillnets cause unnecessary suffering to fish, birds, and marine mammals.
-Additionally, these nets contribute to pollution of both plastic and hazardous substances.
-It is also a common problem that nets are left outdoors where they fragment and spread microplastics in the environment.
+The Re:Fish project addressed the problem of plastic pollution and ghost fishing in the Central Baltic Sea, starting with Sweden, Finland and Estonia as pilot areas.
+Lost fishing gear, including fishing accessories, is widely present in all seas, lakes and streams where recreational fishing is carried out.
+Gillnets cause unnecessary suffering to fish, birds, and marine mammals, and contribute to pollution from both plastics and hazardous substances.
+It is also a common problem that nets are left outdoors, where they fragment and spread microplastics in the environment.

 Expected results

-The project will do retrieval operations, clean ups, collection of end-of-life gear, acquisition of knowledge by using citizen science, conduct tests with deposit systems and carry out awareness raising campaigns about the problems.
-Re:Fish will not only remove plastic of the central Baltic Sea for improved environmental health, it will activate relevant actors (recreational fishers, producers and retailers, NGOs, Universities, and authorities) to implement preventive actions and better monitoring of lost recreational fishing gear in the future.
+The project carried out retrieval operations, clean-ups, and the collection of end-of-life fishing gear.
+It also generated knowledge through the use of citizen science, tested deposit systems, and implemented awareness-raising campaigns on the associated environmental problems.
+Re:Fish not only removed plastic from the Central Baltic Sea to improve environmental health, but also engaged relevant actors, including recreational fishers, producers and retailers, NGOs, universities, and authorities, to support preventive actions and enhance the monitoring of lost recreational fishing gear in the future.

 Duration 01.03.2023 - 28.02.2026